delivervaluedaily/manifesto/README.md

 ## Why?

-Following this one principle means...
+Following this one principle means:

 You will need to maintain an understanding of what _value_ means for your organisation or team<br>
 You will need to put things into place things to _deliver_ that value<br>
 You will get _daily_ feedback validating your assumptions

-And of course...
+And of course:

 You will deliver value daily 😉